pfernandom/pfernandom.github.io/src/content/javadeveloper.md

   ]
 ---

-As a Java developer, I've worked in enterprise and large, distributed applications for 5+ years.
+As a Java developer (and as a back-end developer in general), I've worked in enterprise and large, distributed applications for 5+ years.
+I the past few years, I have:

-I have experience working in cloud-based applications, deploying to AWS services using Docker containers and EC2 services.

-I also have experience designing and building a micro-service architecture based on Spring Boot.
+- Used frameworks like Spring, Maven, Gradle, and Play.
+- Integrated with databases like PosgreSQL, MongoDB and Neo4J.
+- Deployed Spring Boot and NodeJS Express based applications to Docker containers.
+- Integrated Java micro-services services with cloud-hosted services like AWS RDS.

+I recently wrote a book about back-end development: ["Backend Developer in 30 Days"](https://www.amazon.com/dp/9355513216/ref=cm_sw_r_apa_i_V19CYDR26B3R3ST9QMPP_0).